Mehran1383/Network_Simulation/README.md

 You can simply check all of the configurations, using ``` show ru ``` command in each device.
 Also it may be interesting for you, checking ``` show ip route ``` to see what is going on in routers.

 ## How to Run
 Install [Cisco Packet Tracer](https://www.netacad.com/courses/packet-tracer) and then simply open the [netlab_project.pkt](netlab_project.pkt).
 The whole network is in working condition.
-You can check it by sending a packet from one system to another or through using the PING command in the Cisco Packet Tracer.You should wait some seconds until
+You can check it by sending a packet from one system to another or through using the PING command in the Cisco Packet Tracer.